-For cases abstracted prior to 2010, this code was only used for therapy-related Acute myeloid leukemia (t-AML).
-In the 2008 WHO Manual, this code also includes therapy-related Myelodysplastic syndrome (t-MDS) and myelodysplastic/myeloproliferative neoplasms (t-MDS-MPN) occuring as late complications of prior cytotoxic chemotherapy and/or radiation therapy administered for a neoplastic or non-neoplastic disorder.
-PB and BM are the principle sites of involvement.
+In the 2008 WHO Manual, this code also includes therapy-related Myelodysplastic syndrome (t-MDS) and myelodysplastic/myeloproliferative neoplasms (t-MDS-MPN) occurring as late complications of prior cytotoxic chemotherapy and/or radiation therapy administered for a neoplastic or non-neoplastic disorder.
+Peripheral blood and bone marrow are the principle sites of involvement.

 Although WHO groups therapy-related Myelodysplastic sydrome with the therapy-related AML MDS, MPN, and MDS-MPN, the ICD-O-3 has a separate code for therapy-related MDS 9987/3.
 WHO has grouped these therapy-related myeloid neoplasms into one category because current clinical practice recognizes these neoplasms as being similar in etiology (therapy-related) and groups them for the purpose of analysis.
 Therapy-related myeloid neoplasms represent coincidental disease and would be expected to behave like other de-novo disease.

 For those cases diagnosed 2010 and later, Therapy-related myelodysplasic syndrome, NOS should be coded to the 9920/3 category.

 DO NOT code therapy-related myeloid neoplasm simply because the patient has a history of radiation therapy or chemotherapy.
 There must be a physician's statement that says this is a therapy-related neoplasm (acute myeloid leukemia, MDS, MPN, or MDS/MPN.)